Events and Training in the North East

 To find out more, register for future webinars and view recordings of recent sessions, please visit our webinar page.

 Bessie Surtees House is a beautiful Grade I listed Jacobean Merchants House and home of Historic England in the North East.
-The tours involve visiting areas of the building not usually open to the public, including multiple staircases, uneven floors and narrow corridors which some visitors may find difficult.

 Help photograph Sunderland's Heritage Action Zone